volverjs/form-vue/README.md

 app.mount('#app')
 ```

 By default [`@volverjs/ui-vue`](https://github.com/volverjs/ui-vue) components must be defined globally but can be lazy loaded with `lazyLoad` option.
+If the schema is omitted, the plugin only share the options to the forms created with the [composable](https://github.com/volverjs/form-vue/#composable).

 ### VvForm

 `VvForm` render a `form` tag and emit a `submit` event.
 Form data are validated on submit.
+A `valid` or `invalid` event is emitted when the form status changes.

 ```vue
 <script lang="ts" setup>